 Faculty and Staff

 The department is staffed by theatre scholars and professional artists.
 Kate Bredeson (theatre history and literature, dramaturgy, playwriting, directing, gender and theatre) is a theatre historian, director, and dramaturg.
 Kate researches and writes about French and American 20th and 21st century experimental theatre.
-Her professional dramaturgy work includes collaborations with Court Theatre in Chicago, and winner of the 2011 LMDA national dramaturgy residency grant, she has collaborated as dramaturg with theatres including Yale Rep, Portland Playhouse, and the Guthrie.
-A Paris Fulbright alum, her theatre history work focuses on French political theatre in the 1960s.
+Her professional dramaturgy work includes collaborations with Court Theatre in Chicago, Yale Repertory Theatre, Portland Playhouse, and the Guthrie.
 Chloe Chapin (costume design, history of clothing) is an artist, costume designer, and fashion historian.
 Chloe is a MacDowell Fellow and a Fulbright Scholar, and her main area of interest is in the history of men’s suits.
 Kate Duffly (acting, directing, race and American theatre, performance studies) is a scholar-director whose research and artistic work focuses on socially-engaged performance; she has had the opportunity to collaborate with acclaimed community-based theatre companies like Cornerstone Theater in Los Angeles and Bread and Puppet Theater in Vermont.
 Peter Ksander (set, lighting, and sound design) is an Obie-winning stage designer who has worked internationally, and served as a curator for the Ontological Hysteric Incubator / the Incubator Arts Project in NYC.
 Elliot Leffler (theatre history and literature, directing, South African activist theatre, Theatre of the Oppressed) is a scholar, director, and facilitator of community-engaged performance projects whose research focuses on theatre as a catalyst for intercultural dialogue; he has collaborated with high schools, prisons, community ensembles, summer camps, churches, synagogues, and prominent theatre companies such as Portland Playhouse and Sojourn Theatre.
 Colin Murray is a theatre artist that has been based in Portland for 17 years.
 His theatrical experience includes work as a technician, designer, director, actor, and singer.
 Alissa Warren (Costume Shop Manager) is a theatre artist and educator with 20 years experience in theatrical costume construction and Apparel Design education.
-Katie Pelletier (Administrative Assistant) is a fiction writer and graduate of Reed College.

 Reed Theatre and Diversity